 Inverter connection cables + security 50-100A, 2 x 16 mm2 / 2mb

 One pair of connectors MC4 type Y- parallel connection

-2 x Batteries for systems Off-Grid 200Ah 12V GEL HYBRID
+2 x Batteries for systems Off-Grid 200Ah 12V - GEL HYBRID or LITHIUM-ION

 As mentioned above, when it comes to heating anything electric is not a good off-grid option.
 Choose instead our wood stove, pellet stove or gas stove for heating your home.